mautic/user-documentation/docs/configuration/settings.rst

   :width: 600
   :alt: Screenshot showing General Settings Configuration in Mautic

 * **Site URL** - This is where Mautic is physically installed.
 Set the URL for this site here.
-Cronjobs needs this to correctly determine absolute URLs when generating links for Emails, etc. It 's also called Mautic's 'base URL'.
+Cron jobs needs this to correctly determine absolute URLs when generating links for Emails, etc. It 's also called Mautic's 'base URL'.

 * **Mautic’s root URL** - When a User signs in to their Mautic instance, they go to ``mautic.example.com``.
 However, that Landing Page is also accessible to the public.
 If a Contact visits that address, they see the Mautic login page for that instance.

-  To brand that page, create a Mautic Landing page that you’d want to greet any Contacts who visit your root URL.
+  To brand that Landing Page, create a Mautic Landing Page that you’d want to greet any Contacts who visit your root ``URL``.
 Once you’ve done that, Users can sign in into Mautic by visiting ``mautic.example.com/s/login``.

-* **404 page** - Select the Landing Page that you want to use as the 404 page.
+* **404 page** - Select the Landing Page that you want to use as the 404 Landing Page.
 If you don’t want to use Mautic’s default 404 error page, create a custom Landing Page and select that page here.
 If you don’t select any page, Mautic uses the default error page.

-* **Path to the cache, log, and images directory** - They're the file system path to where the cache, logs and images are saved.
+* **Path to the cache, log, and images directory** - These are the file system paths where the cache, logs, and images are saved.

 System defaults
 ===============